Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 Please be respectful and also follow the [Site Rules](http://167.71.128.50:5000/home).

 ### Github

+**Support:** A package is considered as "supported" if the file below exists.

 Support for mod updates from Github Releases can be added by copying the `ReloadedGithubUpdater.json` file from the Launcher's `Template` folder the to mod loader folder.